Loan Programs

 How do I apply?

 After determining the right loan program for your business needs, fill out a pre-application (available at the bottom of this webpage).
-A city of Duluth staff member will contact you within two business days requesting additional eligibility information.
+A city of Duluth staff member will contact you within five business days requesting additional eligibility information.

 Why should I pursue a Duluth 1200 Fund loan?